Arriba! WWE Hall of Famer Tito Santana

 This Tocula, Mexico native,

 now residing in New Jersey, arrived in the Independent Wrestling Federation in 2006 and wrestles periodically on IWF Live Events, and serves as a Guest Instructor at IWF Wrestling School.
-Santana also serves as a mentor to Kevin Knight and several
+Santana also serves as a mentor to Kevin Knight and several top graduates.

-knowledge to the IWF to further improve the skills of students and graduates.
+IWF to further improve the skills of students and graduates.